Use AVWAP To See Who’s In Control

 Use AVWAP To See Who's In Control

-When you select Anchored VWAP, click on the bar you want to anchor to.
+Select Anchored VWAP, then click on the bar where you want to anchor and Adjust the anchor point to explore different starting positions.

-Experiment with placing the AVWAP at various locations to see what works best.
+Experimenting with various anchor points will help you identify the most reliable setups for your trading strategy.
 Click and drag the starting point to any bar on the chart.

 Use AVWAP To See Who's In Control